SootSim

 We think SootSim can drive a good chunk of your development today, but it’ll take some more time to get to a completely “iOS simulator free” world for large apps.

-- Fast, cheap shareable live-demos — Host live links to your actual interactive app in CI/CD, or just record a quick demo to share with teammates or clients.
+• Fast, cheap shareable live-demos: Host live links to your actual interactive app in CI/CD, or record a quick demo to share with teammates or clients.

-sootsimCLI is 10x faster than XCode CLI or Chrome MCP, with powerful features like automatic multi-agent isolation, React Native specific information and settling logic. - Automatic PR previews — Plug in our Github bot and it will learn your repo and generate custom flows with a live preview link and video for every PR based on the specific git diff.
+• Automatic PR previews: Plug in our GitHub bot and it will learn your repo and generate custom flows with a live preview link and video for every PR based on the specific git diff.

-- App store screenshots — Pose your app, add text, and choose some colors in Screenshot Mode to get your App Store screens ready in minutes.
-It even integrates with your
+• App store screenshots: Pose your app, add text, and choose some colors in Screenshot Mode to get your App Store screens ready in minutes.
+One plan renders every required canvas size and locale, and pushes the finished frames straight to App Store Connect.

-- Beautiful 3D demos for social media — 3D Mode comes with many settings, pre-scripted movement, and because it runs your real app, you can pose and record gorgeous demos fast.
+• 3D demos for social media: 3D Mode comes with many settings, pre-scripted movement, and because it runs your real app, you can pose and record gorgeous demos fast.

-Rebuilding iOS, React Native, and all the popular React Native native libraries to two nines will take time.
+Rebuilding iOS, React Native, and all the popular React Native native libraries to a level where we’re confident most apps will work without a problem will still take more time.